hshin-git/GyroM5/README-en.md

 - Integral Gain: Ki = KI/50.0 <br> Larger Ki becomes, more slowly error decreases, and smaller final error is.
 - Derivative Gain: Kd = KD/50.0 <br> Larger Kd becomes, more quickly error decreases but may vibrate.

-Recommended initial setting is gain parameters "KG=50, KP=60, KI=30, KD=10".
+Initial parameters are recommended to set the integer gains "KG=50, KP=60, KI=30, KD=10".
-Special parameters "KG=KI=KD=0 and KP=50" is as same as "pass throw: u=r".
+Special parameters "KG=KI=KD=0 and KP=50" are as same as the setting "pass throw: u=r".
 The plus/minus sign of KG is used for normal/reverse operation in steering servo.